JetSetIlly/Gopher2600/README.md

 the location of which is dependent on the host OS.
 On modern Linux systems, the location is `.config/gopher2600`.

+For MacOS the directory for release executables is `~/Library/Application Support/gopher2600`

-In both instances, the directory, sub-directory and files will be created automatically as required.
+In all instances, the directory, sub-directory and files will be created automatically as required.

 ## Recording Gameplay